Gardening With a Purpose!

-Kid’s Gardening – Try our new ‘Easy Kid’s Garden’.
+Kid's Gardening - Try our new Weekend with the Kids Garden Box.
 Let your children experience becoming one with nature with easy to grow wildflowers.
-It will provide positive entertainment and will be beneficial in not only learning about gardening in a hands-on experience but it will also attract wonderful creatures from butterflies to bees and more, giving your kids a chance to experience everything first hand!
+It will provide positive entertainment and will be beneficial in not only learning about gardening in a hands-on experience, but it will also attract wonderful creatures from butterflies to bees and more, giving your kids a chance to experience everything firsthand!

 Urban Container Gardening - Those with small spaces can grow flower and herbs in an urban or city environment.
 If you do not have space for a vegetable or flower garden or if your present site is too small, consider raising fresh, nutritious, homegrown vegetables and herbs or try flower gardening in containers.
 A windowsill, patio, balcony, deck, roof top or doorstep can provide sufficient space for a productive container garden.

 Rain Gardens - the plants in a rain garden are chosen for their ability to uptake and store water and to withstand drought.
 They are also extremely good at cleaning water of the nutrients and poisons that fill our lawns and gardens.
 A rain garden captures the run-off from major storms and stops it from flooding our already strained storm drains and sewage systems.
 So, add a rain garden to your area today.

 Grow Your Own' Gardening - Grow your own vegetable and herbs.
 You don't have to start with full-blown vegetable garden.
 Why not try just tomatoes, lettuce and a few herbs.
 You can do this right on the deck of your home in containers or set aside a small area of your garden.
 It's super easy and we'll bet in no time you will expand it!